-17yo found deceased inside ute recovered from Whanganui River
+17yo found dead following Whanganui River crash

 The four-wheel-vehicle went off Victoria Avenue Bridge near Anzac Parade last night and was recovered by the police dive squad earlier today.

-At this stage it appears the man was the only occupant of the car, police said in a statement.
+At this stage it appears the teen was the only occupant of the car, police said in a statement.

 "Enquiries into the circumstances of the crash are ongoing."